uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 5. Attach the _uhppoted-greengrass_ policy created above to the group
 6. Click on _Create group_

-Optionally, repeat steps 3-6 to create a _uhppoted-greengrass-cli_ group with the _uhppoted-greengrass-cli_ policy attached.

 ### Users

 _(skip this section if you're using temporary credentials)_

-In the AWS IAM console, create two users:

-1. A _uhppoted-greengrass_ user for provisioning the AWS Greengrass 'core' and 'thing' devices.
+In the AWS IAM console, create a _uhppoted-greengrass_ user for provisioning the AWS Greengrass 'core' and 'thing'
-2. A _uhppoted-greengrass-cli_ user for the AWS Greengrass CLI (optional).

-Steps:
+devices:

 1. Open the [_AWS IAM console_](https://console.aws.amazon.com/iamv2)
 2. Open the [_Users_](https://console.aws.amazon.com/iamv2/home#/users) page